Schistosoma mansoni: Pathology

-Schistosome eggs, which may become lodged within the hosts tissues, are the major cause of pathology in schistosomiasis.
+Schistosome eggs, which may become lodged within the host's tissues, are the major cause of pathology in schistosomiasis.
 Some of the deposited eggs reach the outside environment by passing through the wall of the intestine; the rest are swept into the circulation and are filtered out in the periportal tracts of the liver, resulting in periportal fibrosis.
 Onset of egg laying in humans is sometimes associated with an onset of fever (Katayama fever).
 This "acute schistosomiasis" is not, however, as important as the chronic forms of the disease.
 For S. mansoni and S. japonicum, these are "intestinal" and "hepatic schistosomiasis", associated with formation of granulomas around trapped eggs lodged in the intestinal wall or in the liver, respectively.
 The hepatic form of the disease is the most important, granulomas here giving rise to fibrosis of the liver and hepatosplenomegaly in severe cases.
 Symptoms and signs depend on the number and location of eggs trapped in the tissues.
 Initially, the inflammatory reaction is readily reversible.
 In the latter stages of the disease, the pathology is associated with collagen deposition and fibrosis, resulting in organ damage that may be only partially reversible.

 Granuloma formation is initiated by antigens secreted by the miracidium through microscopic pores within the rigid egg shell, and the immune response to granuloma, rather than the direct action of egg antigens, causes the symptoms.
 The granulomas formed around the eggs impair blood flow in the liver and, as a consequence, induce portal hypertension.
 With time, collateral circulation is formed and the eggs disseminate into the lungs, where they cause more granulomas, pulmonary arteritis and, later, cor pulmonale.
 A contributory factor to portal hypertension is Symmers' fibrosis, which develops around branches of the portal veins.
 This fibrosis occurs only many years after the infection and is presumed to be caused in part by soluble egg antigens and various immune cells that react to them.

 Recent research has shown that granuloma size is consistent with levels of IL-13, which plays a prominent role in granuloma formation and granuloma size.
 IL-13 receptor α 2 (IL-13Rα2) binds IL-13 with high affinity and blocks the effects of IL-13.
 Thus, this receptor is essential in preventing the progression of schistosomiasis from the acute to the chronic (and deadly) stage of disease.
 Synthetic IL-13Rα2 given to mice has resulted in significant decreases in granuloma size, implicating IL-13Rα2 as an important target in schistosomiasis.

 S. mansoni infection often occurs alongside those of viral hepatitis, either hepatitis B virus (HBV) or hepatitis C virus (HCV).
 This is due to high prevalence of schistosomiasis in areas where chronic viral hepatitis is prevalent.
 One important factor was the development of large reservoir of infection due to extensive schistosomiasis control programs that used intravenously administered tartar emetic since the 1960s.
 Co-infection is known to cause earlier liver deterioration and more severe illness.